 Each year the Graduate College awards three awards for exceptional teaching by UNLV graduate students.
 This year’s winners are listed below:

-1st Place - Joy Immak (College of Sciences)
+1st Place - Weerakonda De Silva (College of Sciences)

-2nd Place - Malayka Cornejo (College of Education)
+2nd Place - Mark Toussaint (College of Liberal Arts)

-3rd Place - Mirae Fornander (College of Liberal Arts)
+3rd Place - Elena Bejinariu (College of Urban Affairs)

 Outstanding Graduate Faculty Leadership Award

 The Outstanding Graduate Faculty Leadership Award recognizes graduate faculty who demonstrate leadership by, for example, serving on committees; mentoring graduate students; and engaging in, leading, or significantly advancing efforts that help move the university toward impactful graduate education, research, scholarship, or creative activity.
-This year’s winner is Dr. Jennifer Rennels (Psychology).
+This year’s winner is Dr. Pramen P. Shrestha (Engineering).

 Outstanding Graduate Faculty Mentorship Award

-The Outstanding Graduate Faculty Mentorship award will be given to Dr. Lori Candela (Nursing).
+The Outstanding Graduate Faculty Mentorship award is being given to Dr. Jacimaria Batista (Engineering).
 This award recognizes graduate faculty who mentor graduate students in teaching, research and service; provide sound counsel and advocacy on academic and non-academic issues; and guide students toward the successful completion of degrees.